AmerAbuIssa/Mechatronics/tutorials/week00/README.md

 * Create a directory (mkdir)
 * Create a text file in it (use gedit and nano)
 * Make a copy of the file and modify it (cp)
-* Delete the original
+* Delete the original file

 Ex02 - Using GIT
 --------------------
 * create a week00 folder in scratch
-* create a text note in that folder
+* create a text file in that folder
 * add/commit/push to git repo

-Ex03 and Ex04 - use sample provided
+Ex03 - copy folder
 --------------------------
-* copy  tutorials/week00 to scratch/week00/
+* copy  tutorials/week00 to scratch/week00

-Ex03 - Compiling cmake projects (command line only)
+Ex04 - Compiling cmake projects (command line only)
 ---------------------
 Compile [hello.cpp](./starter/hello.cpp)